Which method of viewing music should I use?

 This score is available free of charge.
 Just click the 'Download & Print' button above.

 Buy this score now!

 You have already purchased this score.
 To download and print the PDF file of this score, click the 'Download & Print' button above.
 The purchases page in your account also shows your items available to print.

 Debate has long-raged over the primacy of reason or emotion in music.
 Aesthetic theory is divided into two camps: emotionalism on one side, formalism and contextualism on the other.
-Named for the mathematician Giuseppe Peano (1858 – 1932), this piece proposes a theoretical and practical resolution to that debate.
+Named for the mathematician Giuseppe Peano (1858 – 1932), this piece proposes a conclusion of that debate.

-Logic is built to express reason and music, most of it anyway, expresses emotion, but words used in logic, like "conclusion," carry emotional meaning and music must make sense.
-Inherently, there is powerful reason in emotion and conversely, powerful emotion in reason.
-But so often, reason and logic are overtaken, if not obliterated by the far more powerful phenomenon of emotion.
-We would like to think we’re guided by reason, but pit reason against emotion and emotion wins every time.
+Logic is built to express reason, and music—most of it anyway—expresses emotion, but words used in logic, like "negation," carry emotional meaning and music, like logic, must make sense.
+Inherently, there is powerful reason in emotion.
+We may fall in love or become angry based on an illogical fallacy, but that is nevertheless, the reason for our feeling.
+Conversely, and despite our fantasy of being capable of emotionless reason, there is powerful emotion in reason.
+And so often, reason and logic are overtaken, if not obliterated by the far more powerful phenomenon of emotion.
+We would like to think we're guided by reason, but pit reason against emotion and emotion wins every time.

-In place of the usual emotional expressions used in scores to guide performance, like "con calore" (with fervor), this score uses terms of logic like "Conclusion."
-The final section begins with an expression that is both emotional and logical, "Shut up and dance," which is intended to be played in the style heard in sweaty Cuban nightclubs where piano players often have hands too big to fit the keys and emotions too big to be bound by reason.
+In place of the usual emotional expressions used in scores to guide performance, like "con calore" (with fervor), this score uses terms of logic like "conclusion."
+The conclusion to this piece begins with an expression that is both emotional and logical, "Shut up and dance," which is intended to be played in the style heard in sweaty Cuban nightclubs where piano players often have hands too big to fit the keys and emotions too big to be bound by reason.